chrisizeful/SaveLoad/README.md

 By default, the mods folder is placed next to the project directory.
 This is done to 1) prevent your project from importing assets from mods and 2) allow the mods folder to be placed next to the exectuable when exported.
 An additional directory (mods/packed) is created to store packed .pck files.
 See SaveLoad.PackDir and SaveLoad.ModDir.

 The folder structure of mods is up to you.
 You can either enforce they be setup a specific way, or load all files in each mod folder.
 See the loading mods section for more information.
+Mods are usually their own Godot projects.
+However, that is only required if they use assets (i.e. textures) since Godot requires they have an .import file.
+If a mod only defines Defs, it does not have to be a Godot project.

 #### Creating Defs